ProRocketeers/zonky-fe-test/README.md

-# Zonky test frontend test application
+# Zonky test frontend application

 Before using, you need to disable Cross-origin restrictions in your browser of choice